-Harry Oppenheimer is a research associate for national security at the Council on Foreign Relations.
+Sabina Frizell is a research associate in the Civil Society, Markets, and Democracy Program at the Council on Foreign Relations.